 Choose an appropriate basemap that complements your symbology.
 Be sure to test at different scales.
 Set your map extent to determine a starting point.
 When the app searches an address, it zooms to the searched area, changing the scale to show only the searched area.

-Once you create the map and save it, click the Share button in Map Viewer and click Create a Web App.
+Once you create the map and save it, click the Create App button in Map Viewer and select Instant Apps.
 Select Nearby as your app.

 Configure your app with the available options, as follows:

-Customize your title and welcome text.
-Use the details portion of the welcome text to introduce the app to your users and include any needed instructions.
+In the About section you have the option to update your app title and customize your title and welcome text.
+Edit the Introduction Panel title and details to introduce the app to your users and include any needed instructions.

-You have the option to include custom text before and after the app returns results to provide context for the search and next steps.
-Configure a message to indicate when the app returns no results so users know no results meet the search criteria.
+Finally, configure a message to indicate when the app returns no results, so users know no results meet the search criteria.